jwgdmkj/forBlog/README.md

 ## About me

-I am an **Independent Researcher** based in Hiroshima, Japan.
+I am working at Mazda Motor Corporation currently, and an **Independent Researcher** based in Hiroshima, Japan.
 I recently obtained my M.S. in Computer Science from **Sogang University**, where I focused on computer vision and deep learning.

 My research primarily focuses on **building highly efficient vision models** and **diagnosing/resolving structural or algorithmic bottlenecks** to bridge the gap between theoretical models and practical hardware deployment.